Regulated Operations / Liquefied Natural Gas

 - The LNG emission limit requires LNG operations to achieve a greenhouse gas (GHG) emissions intensity benchmark of 0.16 tonnes of carbon dioxide equivalent (CO2e) per tonne of LNG produced.
 As of 2016, this benchmark is lower than that of any other LNG export facility in the world

 - The Environmental Incentive Program (PDF, 421 KB) encourages LNG investment in advanced technology

-- The revenue-neutral carbon tax applies to the use and combustion of fossil fuels at LNG facilities and at upstream extraction and processing facilities
+- The carbon tax applies to the use and combustion of fossil fuels at LNG facilities and at upstream extraction and processing facilities

 Who Must Comply With the LNG Emission Limit?